GP2X: History

 Shortly after the release of the GP32 in 2001, its maker Game Park began to design their next handheld.
 A disagreement within the company about the general direction of this system prompted many of the staff to leave and create their own company, GamePark Holdings, to produce a 2D-based handheld system which they saw as the sequel to the GP32.

 GamePark Holdings spoke to previous GP32 distributors and developers to determine the specifications for the new machine and how it should be promoted.
 Meetings were held in Seoul, Korea, where the final design of the new console was agreed upon.

 The first name of this console was the GPX2.
 However, it couldn't be used as a final name due to a possible trademark violation with the name of a Japanese printer, the GPX.
 A contest for a new name was announced on August 3, 2005.
 Around 1500 names were submitted in total.
 The winner of the competition was Matt Bakse who chose the title GP2X.
 For this he was awarded a free GP2X console, although delivery of his prize was rather delayed.

 The GP2X has seen several minor hardware updates, most notably the changes from the First Edition to Normal Edition and the Normal Edition to the MK2.
-Also, a new version called the "F200" was released earlier then expected on October 30, 2007 and features a touchscreen, among other changes.
+Also, a new version called the "F200" was released earlier than expected on October 30, 2007 and features a touchscreen, among other changes.

 By August 23, 2006 the GP2X was available to buy through an online distributor in the United States of America.

 As of October 16, 2006, the GP2X had sold 30,000 units.
 On August 31, 2008, the CEO of Gamepark Holdings told German GP2X distributor Michael Mrozek (aka.
 EvilDragon) that 60,000 GP2X units had been sold.
 The Korea Times reported in 2009 that over 60,000 GP2X units had been sold.

 On 26 August 2008, GamePark Holdings announced the successor to the GP2X, the "Wiz".

 As of September 1, 2008 a version of the GP2X is still being sold in Korea by Vocamaster that is geared toward Koreans who wish to learn English.
 In fact, according to the official GP2X distributor for the UK, Craig Rothwell, most GP2X units sold to date have been sold through Vocamaster as English-learning tools.